Henda Ducados

-Henda Ducados Pinto de Andrade (born 14 July 1964 in Rabat, Morocco) is a French-Angolan economist and sociologist.
-Ducados was an early promoter of microcredit in Angola and has directed external communications for a division of the French oil company Total since 2010.
+Henda Ducados Pinto de Andrade (born 14 July 1964) is a French-Angolan economist and sociologist.
+Ducados was an early promoter of microcredit in Angola.
+She has directed external communications for a division of the French oil company Total since 2010.

 Life

-Youth and Education
+Youth and education

-Henda Ducados Pinto de Andrade was born in the Moroccan capital city, Rabat, where her father Mário Pinto de Andrade was a well-known resistance fighter against Portuguese colonial power in Angola and was elected chairman of the Angolan liberation movement MPLA in 1960, as coordinator of Portuguese colonial organizations (Conferência das Organizações das Colónias Portuguesas (CONCP)).
+Henda Ducados Pinto de Andrade was born in 1964 in the Moroccan capital city, Rabat, where her father Mário Pinto de Andrade was a well-known resistance fighter against Portuguese colonial power in Angola.
+He was elected chairman of the Angolan liberation movement MPLA in 1960, which he had helped found.
+He served as coordinator of Portuguese colonial organizations (Conferência das Organizações das Colónias Portuguesas (CONCP)).
 The aim of CONCP, founded in Casablanca, Morocco in 1961, was to connect and support the independence movements in the Portuguese colonies of Africa.

-Her mother, Sarah Maldoror, was a French-born filmmaker of Guadeloupian origin.
-The couple had two daughters, Henda and Annouchka de Andrade.
+Her mother, Sarah Maldoror, was a French-born filmmaker with Guadeloupean parents, citizens who had migrated to France.
+She and De Andrade had two daughters, Annouchka and Henda de Andrade.